Using your own model/provider

 Hugging Face example

 Note that you can also use a similar pattern for non-OpenAI LLM providers.
-For example, to use Hugging Face’s Inference API:
+For example, logging results from Hugging Face’s Inference API:

 import requests